gitlabhq/gitlabhq/doc/development/fe_guide/principles.md

 Discuss your architecture design in an issue before writing code.
 This helps decrease the review time and also provides good practice for writing and thinking about system design.

+## Be consistent

+There are multiple ways of writing code to accomplish the same results.
+We should be as consistent in how we write code across our codebases whenever we can.
+This makes it more easier for someone to maintain code across GitLab.

 ## When to use Vue

 - Use Vue for features that perform a lot of read and write operations to the DOM because it is more performant (E.g. features that require real time updates)